 Counseling and Advisement Center for a referral form to take the ESL Accuplacer test if assessment is determined to be required.
 Non-international ESL students are those students whose primary language at home is other than English and who require additional English language support to develop reading, writing, listening, and speaking skills.

-MUST complete orientation.
+MUST complete the online orientation.
 Registration will be withheld from those students who do not complete orientation by the deadline date.

 The deadline date for summer/fall applicants is October 31 and the deadline date for winter/spring applicants is June 30.

 Orientation is offered online.
 New students who complete the online orientation component must then RSVP for a Student Educational Plan (SEP) Workshop.

 For detailed information about Online Orientation and SEP Workshops, please visit the

 Students who believe they are exempt, or those who want to read about procedures for challenging matriculation regulatory provisions, may refer to the Student Success and Support Program section in the Schedule of Classes or the

 Meeting with a counselor/educational advisor is an important part of student success to help students achieve their course of study.
 The Student Educational Plan (SEP) lists courses that pertain to the identified course of study and is required for participation in many programs on campus.
 Check with the

 Counseling and Advisement Center, or appropriate counseling office in which you are eligible to receive services, for available SEP services.